Cybersquatting Laws & Lawsuits: The Case of the London Playboy

-In an effort to steal business, has a competitor bought a domain name similar to your company name?
-Has a person rival created an unflattering website under your name?
+Did a competitor buy a domain name similar to your company name?
+Has a rival created an unflattering website under your name?
 Are you trying to wrestle control of a trademarked domain name?
-Kelly / Warner attorneys are well versed in cybersquatting laws and can quickly resolve your situation.
+Kelly / Warner attorneys are well-versed in cybersquatting laws and can help resolve your situation.
 Contact us.

 Self-Identified Playboy Loses Domain Dispute With Heff’s Bunny Empire

 The World Intellectual Property Organization (WIPO) flogged the online dreams of a property peddling London bloke.

 In 2013, regional generic top-level domains (gTLDs) became available.
 At the time, Michael Ross, a seemingly enterprising Londoner, snatched the domain PLAYBOY.LONDON.